Kong/docs.konghq.com/README.md

 ## Deploying

-Github Actions will automatically deploy updates to GitHub pages when a commit is pushed to master.

-To manually deploy to GitHub pages:
+The repository must be manually deploy to GitHub pages:

 >
 ```bash
 npm run deploy
 ```

 ## Search